aws-samples/aws-modernization-gitops-with-weaveworks/content/25_workshop_2_HA-DR/40_gitops_enable_clusters/10_checkkubectl.md

 </pre>
 In this case, the `kubectl` command will be executed on the `ha-1.us-east-2.eksctl.io` cluster.

-Check in your two terminal windows to ensure that each terminal session is connecting to your two different clusters.:w
+Check in your two terminal windows to ensure that each terminal session is connecting to your two different clusters.